JimChr-R4GN4R/CTFlearn-Writeups/Crypto/Polycrypto (70 points)/README.md

 I made a python3 script for that!

-Just put the f value in it and you will get the flag!
+Just put the f value in it and you will get the flag by typing <code>python3 Finite_field_arithmetic_decoder.py</code>!

 Flag: flag{p0lynom1als_4r3_k00l}